leandrosardi/blackops/README.md

 BlackOps will iterate the folders in the same order they are listed.

 At each folder, BlackOps will execute the `.sql` scripts sorted by their filenames.

+For each `.sql` file, BlackOps will execute sentence by sentence.
+Where each sentence finishes whith a semicolon (`;`).

 - You can execute a deployment from Ruby code too: